 Go back to 1979 I was fresh out of school and knew exactly what I wanted to do with my life.
-I would pursue a career as a mechanic, working with my hands and fixing cars.
-This I did and I started on a Youth Training Scheme at Johnson's Garage, Hedon in 1980, finally getting an apprenticeship in 1981.
+I would pursue a career as a mechanic, working with my hands and repairing cars.
+This I did with great enthusiasm and I started on a Youth Training Scheme at Johnson's Garage, Hedon in 1980, finally getting an apprenticeship in 1981.

-That was back in 1996 and I haven't look back since.
-I have been able to establish myself in the kind of job everyone dreams of.
-Doing the thing you love and being able to do it without commuting through rushour traffic on a daily basis.
+That was back in 1996 and I haven't looked back since.
+I have been able to establish myself in the kind of job everyone dreams of, doing the things I love and being able to do them without commuting through rushour traffic on a daily basis.
 Don't get me wrong, it has its pitfalls and I get stressed sometimes just like everyone else, but at the end of the day I am my own boss and I can make all my own decisions.

 I love being creative and being in my workshop gives me as much pleasure now as it did 20 years ago.
 I still get a buzz out of making something which someone will treasure and love for years.
-I've always been artistic and creative, but never had the opportunity to channel it and now I have the perfect mix of a job, which is not only food for the sole, but also brings food to the table.
+I've always been artistic and creative and now have the perfect job, which is fulfilling and food for the soul.

 Bronwen has always loved art and nature.
 As a young child she remembers being surrounded by beautiful woods and trees and painting pictures of them at her then family home in Marton, East Yorkshire.
 That inspiration from early days has stayed with her throughout her life.

 She now enjoys drawing, painting, collage and printmaking and producing artwork for the Finch Tree fundraising trees and plaques.

 She studied Art & Printmaking at Hull College.